 Except in certain limited circumstances, we will be entitled to set any day as a record date for the purpose of determining the Holders of Outstanding Debt Securities of any series entitled to give, make or take any request, demand, authorization, direction, notice, consent, waiver or other action under the applicable Indenture, in the manner and subject to the limitations provided in the Indenture.
 If a record date is set for any action to be taken by Holders of a particular series, such action may be taken only by persons who are Holders of Outstanding Debt Securities of that series on the record date.
 To be effective, such action must be taken by Holders of the requisite principal amount of such Debt Securities within a specified period following the record date.
-For any particular record date, this period will be 180 days or such other period as may be specified by us (or the Trustee, if it set the record date), and may be shortened or lengthened (but not beyond 180 days) from time to time.
+For any particular record date, this period will be 180 days or such other period as may be specified by us, and may be shortened or lengthened (but not beyond 180 days) from time to time.
 (Section 104)